Sujal-Burad/EE-2703---Applied-Programming-Lab/README.md

 - Using **Cython** to improve speed of solving SPICE netlist using MNA.

-The implementation of all the above is covered in the 8 Assignements.
+The implementation of all the above concepts is covered in the 8 Assignements.